Rallying - Neuville closes on Ogier with victory in Poland

-WARSAW Belgian Thierry Neuville won the Rally of Poland in a Hyundai one-two on Sunday to slash Sebastien Ogier's overall lead in the world championship to 11 points with five rounds remaining.
+WARSAW (Reuters) - Belgian Thierry Neuville won the Rally of Poland in a Hyundai one-two on Sunday to slash Sebastien Ogier's overall lead in the world championship to 11 points with five rounds remaining.

 New Zealander Hayden Paddon finished second, one minute 23.9 seconds behind, with France's four-times world champion Ogier third for M-Sport Ford and nearly a minute further back.